ethnh/ally/README.md

-# Ally
+# VeilidChat

-Ally is a contact networking, group-oriented document sharing (in the style of blogging) application written for the Veilid (https://www.veilid.com) distributed application platform.
+VeilidChat is a chat application written for the Veilid (https://www.veilid.com) distributed application platform.
+It has a familiar and simple interface and is designed for private, and secure person-to-person communications.

-## Developers
-Contributions welcome!

-## Ally

-This application is based on Ally.
-This work is copyleft

-For more information about Ally: https://veilid.chat
+For more information about VeilidChat: https://veilid.com/chat/

 For more information about the Veilid network protocol and app development platform: https://veilid.com

 ## Setup

 While this is still in development, you must have a clone of the Veilid source checked out at `../veilid` relative to the working directory of this repository.

 ### For Linux Systems: